 Prerequisites: Essential Requirements Before Starting Your LearnDash PayPal Integration

-1. A WordPress Website That’s Live
+1. A live WordPress site

-2. LearnDash Plugin Installed and Active
+2. LearnDash installed and active

-You need a valid LearnDash license and the plugin must be installed on your WordPress site.
-If you see “LearnDash LMS” in your WordPress dashboard menu, you’re good to go.
+You need a valid LearnDash license, and the plugin must be active.
+If you can see LearnDash LMS in your WordPress dashboard menu, it is installed correctly.

-3. A PayPal Business Account
+3. A PayPal Business account

-5. Administrator Access to Your WordPress Site
+5. Administrator access to WordPress

 Course Engagement Dropping?
 Sales Not Growing?